 The car crashes and Turlough has an out-of-body experience.

 Sue: Meanwhile, on Top of the Pops…

-The schoolboy is joined in this electronic limbo by an imposing figure dressed in black.
-He says he is Turlough’s ‘guardian’.
+The schoolboy is joined in this electronic limbo land by an imposing figure dressed in black.
+He claims to be Turlough’s guardian.

 Sue: Is it the Black Guardian?

 Sue: I’d almost given up on him.
 It’s about bloody time.
 Hang on, what’s he got on his head?
 That isn’t a dead bird, is it?
 Surely not…

 The Black Guardian offers to give Turlough his freedom if he kills the Doctor.
 Turlough agrees, just as long as he isn’t sent back to Earth.

 Sue: Eh?
 What?